11 THINGS I LEARNED SPENDING A YEAR IN BERLIN’S PARKS | part 11

 And then there are some in unexpected places.
 I was told about one set of trampolines at the base of the television tower at Alexanderplatz.

 When I first started searching for trampolines I scrubbed the web looking for a database of trampolines.
-I checked the government website, blogs, parks information but couldn’t find any list.
+I checked the government website, blogs, park information but couldn’t find any list.
 So, I set out searching by bike.

 On my first dedicated outing, I managed to find a beautiful set of trampolines that rose above the playground slightly set into a mound of recycled material.
 This gave more space beneath the stretched-out rubber allowing my friend Julia to jump across the mini-trampoline mountain.